Lucifer: Interpretations

-Adherents of the King James Only movement and others who hold that Isaiah 14:12 does indeed refer to the devil have decried the modern translations.
-An opposing view attributes to Origen the first identification of the "Lucifer" of Isaiah 14:12 with the devil and to Tertullian and Augustine of Hippo the spread of the story of Lucifer as fallen through pride, envy of God and jealousy of humans.
+Adherents of the King James Only movement and others who hold that Isaiah 14:12 does indeed refer to the Devil have decried the modern translations.
+An opposing view attributes to Origen the first identification of the "Lucifer" of Isaiah 14:12 with the Devil and to Tertullian and Augustine of Hippo the spread of the story of Lucifer as fallen through pride, envy of God and jealousy of humans.

-The 1409 Lollard manuscript titled Lanterne of Light associated Lucifer with the deadly sin of the pride.
+The 1409 Lollard manuscript titled Lanterne of Light associated Lucifer with the deadly sin of pride.

-Protestant theologian John Calvin rejected the identification of Lucifer with Satan or the devil.
+Protestant theologian John Calvin rejected the identification of Lucifer with Satan or the Devil.
 He said: "The exposition of this passage, which some have given, as if it referred to Satan, has arisen from ignorance: for the context plainly shows these statements must be understood in reference to the king of the Babylonians."
-Martin Luther also considered it a gross error to refer this verse to the devil.
+Martin Luther also considered it a gross error to refer this verse to the Devil.

 Counter-Reformation writers, like Albertanus of Brescia, classified the seven deadly sins each to a specific Biblical demon.
-He, as well as Peter Binsfield, assigned Lucifer to the sin pride.
+He, as well as Peter Binsfield, assigned Lucifer to the sin of pride.